Our History

 Through resonance comes cognisance; through awareness comes understanding; through understanding comes knowledge; through knowledge comes life and well being.

-When we started, NZ had a different approach to disabled people.
-There were a large number of institutions still in existence in which people lived segregated lives.
+When Tautoko and Options started, NZ had several institutions still in existence in which people lived segregated lives.
 The only community alternatives were group homes or sheltered villages and day services.
-Our team was involved in the deinstitutionalisation process of Porirua Hospital, Seaview, Ngawhatu, Braemar and Kimberley and supported many people deemed as challenging into community settings.
+The Tautoko team was involved in the deinstitutionalisation process of Porirua Hospital, Seaview, Ngawhatu, Braemar and Kimberley and supported many people deemed as challenging into community settings.

 In 1997 Tautoko recognised a gap in the Nelson area for a service that supported adults to live in their own homes as an alternative to group homes.
-This service was called Neighbourhood Connections.
-We started by providing support to six individuals in a variety of locations.
-Today this supported living service has spread across Nelson Marlborough and supports over a hundred individuals.
-This service has now changed its name to Options.
+This service was called Neighbourhood Connections, a supported living service which spread across Nelson Marlborough.
+Options and Neighbourhood Connections were involved in the development of the supported living movement across NZ and worked closely together in bringing person-centred approaches into support work.